Intourist poster for use in the USA, 1930s. The postcard reads, ‘ This is more than a pleasure trip - it is a voyage into a new world!’

 An Estonian translation by Andrus Maran, Punane Kullus, has just been published too, by Tanapaev.
 Details are here; it’s for sale here.

-A Polish translation by Jan Dzierzgowski, Czerwony Dostatek will be published by Muza in March 2012.
+A Polish translation by Jan Dzierzgowski, Czerwony Dostatek was published by Muza at the end of March 2012.
 Details are here.

-A German translation by Jan Valk, Rote Zukunft, will be published by Rowohlt in April 2012.
-It can be ordered in advance here.
+A German translation by Jan Valk, Rote Zukunft, was published by Rowohlt on 2nd April 2012.
+Details are here.
+An extract in German is here.
+It can be bought here.

 An Italian translation will be published by Bollati Boringhieri, also sometime in 2012.
 Meanwhile, Section V Chapter 2 of the book can be found in Italian here.